osohq/oso/new-docs/content/java/getting-started/application/index.md

 {{% callout "Tip" "green" %}}
-The `allow_by_path` rule is a custom rule in our policy that operates on an actor, action, first url path fragment, and the remaining path fragment.
+The `allow_by_path` rule is a custom rule in our policy that operates on an actor, action, first URL path fragment, and the remaining path fragment.
 A `PUT /expenses/submit` request would try to authorize using the `allow_by_path(actor, "PUT", "expenses", ["submit"])` rule.
 See [our policy](https://github.com/osohq/oso-flask-tutorial/blob/ecc39c601057bcfdb952e35da616fe2e1ea00a22/app/authorization.polar#L10) for more detail.